awosoga/ssc2023/README.md

 # Instructions

-To view the interactive analysis, download `Analysis.html` and the `province_data` folder to the same directory, and open `Analysis.html`.
+To view the interactive analysis, download `Analysis.html` **AND** the `province_data` folder to the same directory, and open `Analysis.html`.
 The complete source code is housed in the `Code` folder for reproducibility.